mantidproject/mantid/docs/source/release/v6.4.0/Framework/Algorithms/Bugfixes/33973_FixCrashOnOpeningDiscusAlgDialog.rst

-- fix crash when opening the algorithm dialog for :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` if a group workspace is present in the Analysis Data Service
+- Workbench will no longer crash if the algorithm dialog for :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` is opened while a group workspace is present in the Workspaces list.